-Sometimes it can be hard to find quality information when one is interested in setting up a company/corporation in Ecuador.
+Looking to set up a company in Ecuador?
+Sometimes it can be hard to find quality information.
 Most of the time, the information is incomplete or incomprehensible, and it most certainly will be in Spanish.
 With that in mind, we have prepared a legal summary of everything you need to know when incorporating a company in Ecuador, and in English!

-- In Ecuador, 100% foreign ownership is allowed, so you do not need aEcuadorianan partner.
+- In Ecuador, 100% foreign ownership is allowed, so you do not need an Ecuadorian partner.

 - The minimum number of shareholders is two (2) and they can be natural persons, legal entities or both.